WhitakerLab/scona/CONTRIBUTING.md

 ### Building Sphinx docs

 When [docstrings](https://en.wikipedia.org/wiki/Docstring#Python) are updated, `sphinx` can automatically update the docs (and ultimately our website).
-Unfortunately this is [not yet an automated process](https://github.com/WhitakerLab/BrainNetworksInPython/issues/79).
+Unfortunately this is [not yet an automated process](https://github.com/WhitakerLab/scona/issues/79).
 For the time being somebody needs to build those pages.
-If you're comfortable doing this you can follow the instructions below, but if it's going to be a barrier to you submitting a pull request then please just prepare the docstrings and the maintainers of BrainNetworksInPython will build the html files for you 😃.
+If you're comfortable doing this you can follow the instructions below, but if it's going to be a barrier to you submitting a pull request then please just prepare the docstrings and the maintainers of scona will build the html files for you 😃.
 You might also use these instructions to build documenatation locally while you're still writing, for example to check rendering.

 You will need `sphinx` (`pip install sphinx`) and `make` (depends on your distribution) installed.
 In a terminal, navigate to the docs folder and run `make html`.
-You should be able to view the new documentation in your browser at `file:///local/path/to/BrainNetworksInPython/docs/build/html/BrainNetworksInPython.html#module-BrainNetworksInPython`
+You should be able to view the new documentation in your browser at `file:///local/path/to/scona/docs/build/html/scona.html#module-scona`

 ### Tutorials